Laughter Yoga© is relatively new. I typically turn my nose up at new-fangled yoga trends. But Laughter Yoga is therapy. Medicine.

 - Just 20 minutes of laughter brings about a wide range of physiological benefits.

-- Loud and deep bursts of laughing flushes the lungs.
+- Loud and deep bursts of laughing flush the lungs.
 Or, you can climb Mount Everest to give your lungs a workout.

 - Hearty laughter increases the levels of infection-fighting immunoglobulin.
 With no injections.